SharnellGraham/Snake-PythonVersion/README.md

 # Snake Game

 Welcome to the Snake game, a simple implementation of the classic Snake arcade game using Python's Turtle graphics library.
-Control the snake using arrow keys, eat green food, and challenge yourself to achieve the highest score while avoiding collisions with the screen boundaries and the snake's own body.
+Control the snake using arrow keys, eat green food, and challenge yourself to achieve the highest score while avoiding collisions with the screen boundaries and the snake's own body..

 ## Table of Contents